sdottaka/mruby-bin-scite-mruby/README.md

 - All [SciTE](http://www.scintilla.org/SciTE.html) features :)
 - Extendable by a mruby script code like a Lua script
 - Embedded [ExtMan](http://lua-users.org/wiki/SciteExtMan) rewritten in mruby
-- Support to run mruby script without saving as a file (Shift+Ctrl+R key)
+- Support to run mruby script without saving as a file (Alt+Ctrl+R key)
 - (**Not Yet**)Visual mruby script debugger

 ## Download